amygroshek/adapt-contrib-hpmcq/README.md

-# adapt-contrib-mcq
+# adapt-contrib-hpmcq

+A modification of adapt-contrib-mcq.

+---

 <img src="https://github.com/adaptlearning/documentation/blob/master/04_wiki_assets/plug-ins/images/mcq01.gif" alt="multiple choice question in action" align="right"> **Multiple Choice Question (MCQ)** is a *question component* bundled with the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

 Possible answers are presented to the learner accompanied by a radio button or checkbox, depending on whether a single answer or multiple answers are required.
 Upon submission, feedback is provided via the [**Tutor** extension](https://github.com/adaptlearning/adapt-contrib-tutor), if installed.
 Feedback can be provided for correct, incorrect and partially correct answers.
 The number of attempts allowed may be configured. [**GMCQ**](https://github.com/adaptlearning/adapt-contrib-gmcq/wiki) is a variation that includes a graphic.

 [Visit the **MCQ** wiki](https://github.com/adaptlearning/adapt-contrib-mcq/wiki) for more information about its functionality and for explanations of key properties.

 ## Installation